1932 Alabama Crimson Tide football team: Ole Miss

 Against the rival Ole Miss, Alabama defeated the Rebels, 24–13 at Denny Stadium.
 Alabama scored first on a seven-yard Larry Hughes touchdown run in the second quarter to take a 6–0 lead.
 Johnny Cain extended the Alabama lead to 12–0 in the third with his 51-yard touchdown run only to have Ole Miss respond with an Earl Hudson touchdown run to cut the score to 12–7.
 Alabama then scored touchdowns on a 53-yard Erskine Walker touchdown run before Ole Miss scored on a one-yard Larry Hughes touchdown run to give the Crimson Tide an 18–13 lead.
 Alabama then scored on a Don Hutson touchdown run to make the final score 24–13.
-The victory improved Alabama's all-time record against Ole Miss 16–2–1.